arnavmazumder/Tic-Tac-Toe/README.md

 1. **Navigate to the repository**

-Change directory to the TicTacToe repository you just cloned:
+Change directory to the repository you just cloned:

 ```bash
 cd Tic-Tac-Toe_Engine